 Why not Windows?
 Unfortunately, Windows is not very friendly with the core technologies that we teach during the Academy.
 We want our students to be able to focus on the fundamentals of coding and not the nuances that come with programming in a Windows environment.

 If you are unsure of how to do this, please follow these instructions for installing Ubuntu next to your Windows System.
 You can also find great how-to video tutorials on Youtube, which will show you step-by-step how to install Ubuntu as a dual boot setup on your Windows machine.
+Alternatively, you can check the step-by-step overview here.

 Note: Do not install Linux in a virtual environment inside Windows, you should boot your laptop straight into Ubuntu.